Dublin Comic Con FAQs/Policies

 How does the contest work?

 Adult/Under 16's/Groups - No prejudging or AV portion available.
-Simply be ready at 2pm at the Auditorium and wait for your name/number to be called to the stage by the hosts.
+Simply be ready at 2pm at Panel Room 2 and wait for your name/number to be called to the stage by the hosts.
 Once on stage you have approx 60 seconds (90 seconds for groups) to wow both the judges and the audience with what ever means you have at your disposal be it a skit or other method (if you have a prop which lights up use it!).
 Generic themed music will be playing with generic lighting.

 Tots (under 5) - No prejudging, just generic music, fun and prizes.
 We encourage parents to come on stage with your child if they are shy (even better if you are in themed costumes with them!)